 Sun spots are actually a discolouration of the skin, occurring as grey, brown or black flat spots.
 They vary in size and they usually occur on the face, hands and chest, i.e. on sun exposed areas.
 Contrary to freckles that become darker during the summer and fade in winter, sun spots do not fade without treatment.
 In most cases they are harmless but they should be examined by a dermatologist if there is a change of their colour or size.
 If they cause cosmetic concerns they can be treated with the use of lightening agents, Lasers and other effective treatments.
 Prevention is the best treatment method.

-Is rapidly increasing in size
+• Increases rapidly in size

-Has an irregular border
+• Has irregular borders

 When you visit your dermatologist you should be prepared to answer the following questions:

 - When did you first notice the spots on your skin?

 - Did the spots appear gradually or quickly?

 - Have you noticed any other changes in the appearance of your skin?